Lane-Keeping Control of Autonomous Vehicles Through a Soft-Constrained Iterative LQR: Experimental Results and Discussion

-The mean absolute errors (MAEs) of $\Delta $ and $\theta $ \cite{Lee22} as well as the root mean square errors (RMSs) of the optimal steering angle $\delta ^* $ \cite{Chi21} for both solvers are presented in Table III.
+The validation results obtained for the CILQR and soft-CILQR solvers on track A when $\sigma$ = 0.0 are displayed in Fig. 13.
+In the figure, the DNN-estimated and ground-truth $\Delta $ and $\theta $ data are also shown.
+When the CILQR and soft-CILQR solvers were used at different $\sigma$ and $fr$ values on tracks A and B (a total of 36 maneuvers), the ego vehicle completed the entire range of lane-keeping maneuvers without leaving the road unintentionally.
+The mean absolute errors (MAEs) of $\Delta $ and $\theta $ \cite{Lee22} as well as the root mean square errors (RMSs) of the optimal steering angle $\delta ^* $ \cite{Chi21} for both solvers are listed in Table IV.
 The MAEs and RMSs can be considered to represent tracking errors and steering smoothness scores, respectively, with lower RMS values for $\delta ^* $ indicating smoother steering.
-Standard deviation (SD) \cite{Wu23} can also reflect control performance.
-As presented in Table III, the CILQR and soft-CILQR controllers exhibited similar performance levels when $\sigma$ = 0.
-However, as $\sigma$ increased, the influence of disturbances increased, and the ego vehicle controlled using the soft-CILQR controller exhibited smoother steering [Fig. 4(b) and Fig. 5(b)] and lower tracking errors than did that controlled using the CILQR controller.
-Consequently, the soft-CILQR controller outperformed the CILQR controller on all evaluation metrics when noise existed.
-The average $\Delta $-MAE, $\theta $-MAE, and $\delta ^* $-RMS values derived for the soft-CILQR controller were lower than those derived for the CILQR controller by 0.0007 m, 0.0003 rad, and 0.0011 rad, respectively.
-Fig. 11 presents the $\delta ^* $ trajectories obtained using the CILQR (red curves) and soft-CILQR (blue curves) controllers.
-The soft-CILQR controller attenuated the jitter in the steering inputs to a greater extent than did the CILQR controller.
+The standard deviation (SD) can also reflect control performance \cite{Wu23}.
+As presented in Table IV, as $\sigma$ increased, the output was more susceptible to disturbance, and the ego vehicle controlled using the soft-CILQR controller exhibited smoother steering that was generally similar to that in the numerical simulations [Fig. 4(b) and Fig. 5(b)].
+Consequently, the average $\delta ^* $-RMS value derived for the soft-CILQR controller was lower than that derived for the CILQR controller by 0.000259 rad.
+However, due to the inherently less conservative behavior of the soft-CILQR controller as described in numerical simulations [Fig. 3], the ego car had higher tracking errors with the soft-CILQR controller ($\Delta $-MAE) than with the CILQR controller.
+Therefore, the results of these vision-based experiments were consistent with those of the numerical simulations in the previous section.
+Fig. 14--16 presents the $\delta ^* $ trajectories obtained using the CILQR (red curves) and soft-CILQR (blue curves) controllers.
+The soft-CILQR controller generally attenuated the jitter in the steering inputs to a greater extent than did the CILQR controller.

+Lane-keeping maneuvers as illustrated in Fig. 17 were implemented on track A at a higher cruise speed (80 km/h) to compare the performance of the CILQR-cc and soft-CILQR controllers.
+The ego vehicle guided by the soft-CILQR controller successfully completed one lap on track A; however, the CILQR-cc controllers caused the car to leave the track unintentionally at approximately 600 m when $q_{c1,2}$ = 10 or 15.
+As shown in Fig. 8, the soft-CILQR controller could adaptively suppress fluctuations of $\delta ^* $, maintaining the agility of the self-driving car in the yaw direction; the CILQR-cc controller could not do so, resulting in unsafe driving behavior when the ego car entered tight turns.